zeke-xie/deep-learning-dynamics-paper-list/README.md

 If you find the paper list useful for your research, you are highly welcomed to cite our representative works on this topic！

-They covered important relate works and touched core challenges in this line of research.
+They covered important related works and touched fundamental issues in this line of research.

 [1] **ICLR 2021**: SGD dynamics for flat minima selection.